enyu-hsu/vscode-debbugging/README.md

         python -m pip install --upgrade ptvsd
         ```
 2. Remote computer
+    1. Enable port forwarding by opening the `sshd_config` config file (found under `/etc/ssh/` on Linux and under `%programfiles(x86)%/openssh/etc` on Windows) and adding or modifying the following setting:
+        ```
+        AllowTcpForwarding yes
+        ```
+    2. Restart the SSH server.
+On Linux/macOS, run `sudo service ssh restart`.
+On Windows, run `services.msc`, locate and select OpenSSH or `sshd` in the list of services, and select **Restart**.
-    1. In the source code, add the following codes.
-Change `'1.2.3.4'` to your remote computer's private IP address if available (if you use a public address, you may see a "Cannot assign requested address" error), and specify the port number you would like to use.
+    3. In the source code, add the following codes.
+The IP address is set to `localhost` since we connect through **SSH tunnel** and `3000` is the port number you would like to use.
         ```python
         import ptvsd

         # Allow other computers to attach to ptvsd at this IP address and port.
-        ptvsd.enable_attach(address=('1.2.3.4', 3000), redirect_output=True)
+        ptvsd.enable_attach(address=('localhost', 3000), redirect_output=True)

         # Pause the program until a remote debugger is attached
         ptvsd.wait_for_attach()
         ```
-    2. Launch the remote process through ptvsd
+    4. Launch the remote process through ptvsd
         ```
-        python -m ptvsd --host 1.2.3.4 --port 3000 --wait debug.py
+        python -m ptvsd --host localhost --port 3000 --wait debug.py
         ```
-        This starts the script `debug.py` using `python`, with the remote computer's private IP address `1.2.3.4` listening on port `3000`.
+        This starts the script `debug.py` using `python`, with the remote computer as the host and listening on port `3000`.
 The program will be paused until the debugger attaches.
 3. Local computer
+    1. Create an SSH tunnel by running:
+        ```
+        ssh -L sourceport:localhost:destinationport user@remoteaddress
+        ```
+        using a selected port for `destinationport` and the appropriate username and the remote computer's IP address in `user@remoteaddress`.
+For example, to use port `3000` on IP address `1.2.3.4`, the command would be:
+        ```
+        ssh -L 3000:localhost:3000 user@1.2.3.4
+        ```
-    1. Add the commented lines of the codes that were added to the remote computer.
+    2. Add the commented lines of the codes that were added to the remote computer.
 Adding these lines ensures that the code on both computers matches line by line.
         ```python
         #import ptvsd

         # Allow other computers to attach to ptvsd at this IP address and port.
-        #ptvsd.enable_attach(address=('1.2.3.4', 3000), redirect_output=True)
+        #ptvsd.enable_attach(address=('localhost', 3000), redirect_output=True)

         # Pause the program until a remote debugger is attached
         #ptvsd.wait_for_attach()
         ```
-    2. Open `launch.json` and add the following configuration to the array in `"configuration"`.
+    3. Open `launch.json` and add the following configuration to the array in `"configuration"`.
 Modify `"remoteRoot"` to the directory on the remote computer containg the source code, and modify `"port"` and `"host"` to match the ones in `ptvsd.enable_attach` added to the source code.
         ```javascript
         {
             "name": "Python Attach (Remote Debug)",